* Prices gain on fears over Cyprus contagion

 where the fear is building and why Treasuries are reacting the

 way they are.
 It's a contagion fear," said Jason Rogan, managing

-director in Treasuries trading at Guggengeim Partners in New
+director in Treasuries trading at Guggenheim Partners in New

-caught off guard by the news, and have had to cover shorts,
+caught by surprise and have had to cover short sales.

 "Cyprus killed any move to higher yields as of right now,"